dcxSt/pfb-mod/README.md

 [Link to the long write-up](https://www.overleaf.com/1895914395bjkqwzjzgkrp) [Link to the article]()

+## Questions
+- What is the Weiner filtering doing?
+Is it just the same thing as setting gausian noise as the prior and then minimizing a chi-squared based on that prior?
+If so, when the data is completely garbled it doesn't actually help us much...
+Investigate

 ## Dependencies / libraries used in scritps:
 - Jax, for autograd custom gradient descent functions